 Germany’s engagement for solidarity

 Germany has long been involved in major NATO operations in Kosovo and Afghanistan; German Navy ships have taken part in operations in the Mediterranean and in the Standing NATO Maritime Groups.
 Germany is one of the four so-called “Framework Nations” which as part of NATO’s Enhanced Forward Presence give the Baltic States and Poland a guarantee that they can rely on NATO’s protection.
-Further, Germany will be the only European Alliance member to establish a new strategic NATO Headquarter as part of the command structure reform.
+Furthermore, Germany is the only European Alliance member to set up a new operative NATO command as part of the reform of the NATO Command Structure.
 What counts is practical engagement in the service of solidarity and unity.